kartikey58678/TokenEstate/README.md

 # TokenEstate

 A decentralized platform for tokenizing real world assets (RWA) on the Mantle Sepolia testnet.
 Built with Next.js, ethers.js v6, and IPFS for document storage.
+Open [Link](https://tokenestate-dusky.vercel.app) to view the application.

 ## Features